JasonLocklin/Dissertation/VWM/Introduction.md

 duration [@Rossetti1998; @Farne2002; @Frassinetti2002].
-Unfortunately, while prism adaptation produces striking changes in spatial attention [@Striemer2007; @Nijboer2008], researchers have begun to document an increasing number of neglect deficits that are not improved by prism adaptation [@Rousseaux2006;
+Unfortunately, while prism adaptation produces striking changes in spatial attention [@Striemer2007; @Nijboer2008], researchers have begun to recognize an increasing number of neglect deficits that are not improved by prism adaptation [@Rousseaux2006;
 @Striemer2010tpd].
 Many of these findings make use of perceptual tasks, such the perceptual judgment of spatial extent